 The Credit Union bylaws require the Board of Directors to operate with ten members.
-There are three positions available as of the date of our Annual General Meeting on March 27, 2019 and each for three year terms.
-All three incumbents (Scott Dipple, Martin McGrath and Mitchell Joyce) have signed nominations seeking re-election to the board.
-We thank all the members of the board for their service to DDCU as they have again been very busy this year with regular meetings, committee meetings, training and strategic planning sessions.
+There are three positions available as of the date of our Annual General Meeting on April 2, 2020 and each for three year terms.
+Two of the three incumbents (Doug Schan and Jordan Swan) have signed nominations seeking re-election to the board.
+A third nomination was signed and received from Wendy Smith.
+The three nominees have all been declared elected by acclamation as no other nominations were received.
+The third incumbent whose term was expiring was our president, Trent Herner who has decided that he will not seek nomination.
+We wish him all the best and thank him sincerely for his 18 years of service and dedication to DDCU.
+We also thank all the members of the board for their service to DDCU as they have again been very busy with regular meetings, committee meetings, training and strategic planning sessions.